axibase/atsd/rule-engine/functions-time.md

 ## Overview

-The time functions transform and retrieve timestamps.
+The time functions perform various operations on dates, timestamps, and intervals.

 ## Reference